HTRMC/HTRMC/README.md

 # Hi there

-I'm a student and hobbyist developer passionate about anything rendering-related — from low-level graphics APIs like Vulkan and OpenGL to building interactive websites.
+I'm Harm a student and hobbyist developer passionate about anything rendering-related — from low-level graphics APIs like Vulkan and OpenGL to building interactive websites.
 My current focus is deepening my expertise in Vulkan and OpenGL using C++.

 ## Skills
 - **Languages:** C, C++, Java, C#, Python, JavaScript, TypeScript, HTML, CSS, PHP